melashu/liquid-validations/README.md

 ActiveRecord style validations for Liquid content in your ActiveRecord models.

-This gem makes 2 class methods available to your models:
+This gem makes 3 class methods available to your models:
   * `validates_liquid_of` - Ensures that the liquid content is valid and has all opening/closing tags.
   * `validates_presence_of_liquid_variable` - Useful to ensure your user content contains the specified Liquid variable(s).
+  * `validates_presence_of_liquid_tag` - Ensure that your user content contains the specified tag(s) and does not exceed the maximum tag count limit.

 ## Installation